Living abroad

 The most famous sports beach in Portugal is Praia do Guincho, located near the city of Cascais.
 It was here that the filming of the famous “James Bond” took place.

-For those who want to practice snorkelling, diving, and sailing, the Praia de Alvor beach, located near Portimão, is suitable.
+For those who want to practise snorkelling, diving, and sailing, the Praia de Alvor beach, located near Portimão, is suitable.
 A yacht can be rented from Marina de Portimao.

 • What is the hottest month in Portugal?